ydahal1/ydahal1/jokes.md

-Frankenstein enters a bodybuilding competition and finds he has seriously misunderstood the objective.
+To the guy who invented zero... thanks for nothing.

 [
-Sun Aug 31 00:30:08 UTC 2025
+Mon Sep  1 00:33:56 UTC 2025
  ]